Exhibition Dates

 Wheelchair Accessible

-Central to the exhibition is an exploration of Linden's pioneering first decade, when the institution emerged as a crucible for experimental practice.
-During this formative period, the gallery's domestic architecture became a canvas for bold interventions, while the artist-run space Room 4 established a precedent for installation-focused programming that challenged conventional gallery boundaries.
+At its core is a focus on Linden’s pioneering first decade, when the gallery emerged as a crucible for experimental practice.
+The building’s domestic architecture became a site for bold artistic interventions, while the artist-run initiative Room 4 established a precedent for installation-focused programming that challenged conventional gallery models.

-Exhibiting Artist: Fiona Abicare, Ernie Althoff, Carolyn Eskdale, Ry Haskings, Raafat Ishak, Mitch Mahoney, Callum Morton, Rosemary Nolan, Robbie Rowlands.
+Exhibiting Artists: Fiona Abicare, Ernie Althoff, Carolyn Eskdale, Ry Haskings, Raafat Ishak, Mitch Mahoney, Callum Morton,